thesteve0/ftmongo-src/README.md

     mvn package

 This will package up the project into a module.
-We used a module because there are three different languages used in the application, JavaScript, Java, and Python.
+I used a module because there are three different languages used in the application, JavaScript, Java, and Python.
 This wasn't required to make the project but it was more to demonstrate the polyglot nature of vert.x

 To deploy the application go into the new directory called _target_.
-Take the directory titled "com.openshift~vertx-tracking~0.1" and copy it into the _mod_ directory inside the git repository _flighttracker_.
+Take the directory titled "com.openshift~vertx-tracking~0.1" and copy it into the _mod_ directory inside the git repository _ftmongo_.
 Then inside the git repository go into the _configuration_ directory and edit _vertx.env_ file.

 Uncomment export vertx_module and make it like this: